koshnic/ratelimit/README.md

   Integrate with just two lines of code.
 The library's design allows for tailored usage to best fit your application's needs.

+- **Adopted from Proven Practices**

+  The Lua script utilized is a mature practice from the go-redis ecosystem.
+We act as porters of the script and provide a nodejs wrapper for it, ensuring both efficiency and ease of use.

 - **Scalability**

   Being Redis-based, ratelimit is inherently scalable.
 Whether you're handling hundreds or millions of requests, the